Maria Eduarda Arakaki: 2023

 In 2023, Arakaki won two bronze medals in the group all-around at the World Cups in Athens and Cluj Napoca.
 At the Portimão World Challenge Cup, she was part of the group that won a historic gold medal in the 5 hoops final.
 The group was 8th in the all-around.
-On July 14–16, they competed at Cluj-Napoca World Challenge Cup and won the bronze medal in the all-around.
+On 14–16 July, they competed at Cluj-Napoca World Challenge Cup and won the bronze medal in the all-around.
 They also won gold with 3 ribbons + 2 balls and silver in the 5 hoops final.
-Later that year, Arakaki represented Brazil at the 2023 World Championships in Valencia, Spain, where she and her teammates finished in 6th place in the group a-around and secured a quota place for the 2024 Olympic Games.
+Later that year, Arakaki represented Brazil at the 2023 World Championships in Valencia, Spain, where she and her teammates finished in 6th place in the group all-around and secured a quota place for the 2024 Olympic Games.
 They took 4th place in the 5 hoops final and 8th place in the team competition.

 2024

-On May 10–12, she and her group won the gold medal in the 3 ribbons + 2 balls final and silver in the group all-around and 5 hoops final at the Portimão World Challenge Cup.
+On 10–12 May, she and her group won the gold medal in the 3 ribbons + 2 balls final and silver in the group all-around and 5 hoops final at the Portimão World Challenge Cup.
 At the Pan American Championships in Guatemala City, the Brazilian group won the gold medal in 5 hoops and won the silver in the all-around and 3 ribbons and 2 balls behind Mexico.
-On June 21–23, they competed at Milan World Cup and won silver medals in both the group all-around and 5 hoops final.
+On 21–23 June, they competed at Milan World Cup and won silver medals in both the group all-around and 5 hoops final.
 The next month, they won another silver medal in the group all-around at Cluj-Napoca World Challenge Cup.

 In August 2024, Arakaki represented Brazil at the 2024 Summer Olympics alongside her team members Victória Borges, Déborah Medrado, Sofia Pereira, and Nicole Pircio.
 During the qualification round for the group all-around, the Brazilian group stood in fourth place after their first routine, 5 hoops.
-In the end they finished in ninth place, just outside of reaching the finals, due to group member Victória Borges injuring herself minutes before their second qualifications routine (3 ribbons and 2 balls).
+In the end they finished in ninth place, just outside of reaching the finals, due to group member Victória Borges injuring herself minutes before their second qualification routine (3 ribbons and 2 balls).